yaq-project/yaq-fyi/posts/async_serial.md

+---
-## Daemon patterns: async serial devices
+title: async serial devices
+id: async_serial
+date: 2023-11-30
+authors: Kyle Sunden
+tags: patterns
+---

 One of the most common hardware interfaces is RS-232 style serial communication.
 While the exact protocol for what bytes get sent over the